USS George E. Davis: Supporting Philippine operations

 Until March 1945 George E. Davis operated out of San Pedro Bay, Leyte, escorting troop and supply convoys to and from New Guinea, the Admiralty Islands, and the Palaus.
 On 23 March she departed Leyte for the western Philippines; and, steaming via Mindoro, she arrived Subic Bay, Luzon on 30 March.
 During the next two months she patrolled the convoy lanes west of Mindoro and Luzon, sweeping the South China Sea in search of Japanese submarines.
 Between 3 and 7 June she steamed from Subic Bay to Ulithi, Western Carolines, returning to Subic Bay on 12 June as escort for a convoy.
 Departing 16 June, she returned to Ulithi on 20 June; and between 27 and 30 June, she escorted a supply convoy to Leyte Gulf.

 End-of-war activity

 During July George E. Davis escorted convoys between the Philippines and Okinawa.
 After the Japanese capitulation 15 August, she continued escort and patrol duties in the Philippines and in the East China Sea.
 In September she guarded convoys carrying occupation troops from the Philippines to Japan.
 Early in December she sailed from the Philippines to the coast of China where she supported American and Chinese Nationalist troops during reoccupation operations along the coast of northern China.
-During January and February 1946 she operated along the coast of Japan before returning to Tsingtao, China on 20 February.
+During January and February 1946 she operated along the coast of Japan before returning to Qingdao, China on 20 February.
 She patrolled the East China Sea and Yellow Sea off mainland China until 16 April when she departed for the United States.
 She arrived at San Pedro, California on 11 May and decommissioned at San Diego, California on 26 August.
 The warship entered the Pacific Reserve Fleet.